Dalmontron05/Cryptoids/README.md

 # Cryptoids
-A CLI Turn-Based Combat Game
+A CLI Turn-Based Combat Game (Java Final Project)

 > It's kinda like a pokemon game, but with various Cryptids like the Wendigo.
 The gameplay is also a bit more than just "which pokemon has the type advantage and better stats."